flutter/flutter/examples/stocks/README.md

 ## Building

-You can follow these instructions to build the gallery app and install it onto your device.
+You can follow these instructions to build the stocks app and install it onto your device.

 ### Prereqs